yourpropertyexpert/PatchEvergreen-MCP-Server/README.md

 # PatchEvergreen MCP Server

-This is a Model Context Protocol (MCP) server that interfaces with the PatchEvergreen API to fetch issues for breaking changes for libraries.
+This is a lightweight Model Context Protocol (MCP) server that interfaces with the PatchEvergreen API to fetch issues for breaking changes for libraries.
 It uses FastMCP for proper MCP implementation.
+It does not (currently) support API access tokens, so all accesses are "slow" requests into that API.

 Please note that libraries are named as written in their respective ecosystem tools, so as you would type them in files like: